Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author, photographer, and editor.

-Gail Russell was a hauntingly beautiful, yet emotionally fragile Hollywood actress with large blue eyes and a shy smile.
-She starred with some of the most popular leading men in films, including John Wayne, Joel McCrae, and Alan Ladd.
+Gail Russell was a hauntingly beautiful, yet emotionally fragile Hollywood actress with large blue eyes and a beguiling smile.
+During her short career, she starred with some of the most popular leading men in films, including John Wayne, Ray Milland, Joel McCrae, and Alan Ladd.

 Young and Naive

 Gail Russell was born in Chicago in 1924 and named Elizabeth by her parents, George and Gladys Russell.
 She often visited her uncle's farm in Michigan, but even there she remained alone with her charcoal and sketchpads.
 She was an introvert with a limited social life, unprepared for the big city.
 She once told a reporter that her shyness was so severe that she hid beneath her parent’s piano when they entertained.
 Nevertheless, the press and the public adored her.

 Gail's interest in art was more than a hobby.
 She focused on drawing because it was an art she could perform alone in a quiet atmosphere.
 She started sketching at age five and never stopped.
 Her dream was to become a professional commercial artist.

 The Russell family moved to Los Angeles when Gail was 14.
 In an interview with the Los Angeles Times, Russell told the story of when her parents asked her to wear an evening gown and try to look glamorous, a task she found challenging considering she had never worn makeup.